Warehouse Storage Capacity Calculator

 Efficient warehousing keeps operations running smoothly.
 Whether you manage a small distribution center or a large fulfillment hub, maximizing usable space ensures you store inventory safely and access it quickly.
 This calculator estimates storage capacity by accounting for the physical dimensions of your building and the aisles between racks.
 By tweaking inputs like aisle width and pallet height, you can explore different layouts before committing to costly shelving or floor markings.

 The basic idea is to subtract the floor area required for aisles from the total floor space, then determine how many pallets fit within the remaining area.
 We assume pallets are stacked vertically up to your chosen pallet height.
 Multiplying pallet positions by stacking levels yields the total pallet count.
-The MathML formula for pallet count is:
+First, we approximate the number of rack rows from warehouse width and aisle width:

 Estimating Aisle Space